sgmurphy/wordpress-plugins/wp-rss-aggregator/readme.txt

 = Can I import the full text from any source site? =

-In the majority of cases, this possible using our Feed to Post and Full Text RSS feeds add-ons, both of which are part of our most popular bundle, the [Pro Plan](https://www.wprssaggregator.com/upgrade/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_fulltextfaq).
+In the majority of cases, this is possible using our Feed to Post and Full Text RSS feeds add-ons, both of which are part of our most popular bundle, the [Pro Plan](https://www.wprssaggregator.com/upgrade/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_fulltextfaq).

 - - -